-Alternative rights of recovery (PAYE directions): primary class 1 NICs: specialist employer compliance processes: initial review – limitation and the collection of NICs
+Alternative rights of recovery (PAYE directions): primary class 1 NICs: Employment Status & Intermediaries (ES&I) processes: initial review – limitation and the collection of NICs

 Limitation Act 1980

 When considering the prospect of recovery from an employee as part of your initial review, it is important to note that the Limitations Act 1980 prevents HMRC from taking legal proceedings to recover NI debts where such action has not commenced within 6 years from

 - the original statutory due date for payment (for Employment Status & Intermediaries (ES&I) cases the statutory due date would be 19 April following the end of the tax year for which the primary Class 1 NIC was under-deducted and unpaid), or

 - the date of DMB’s quantification and certification of the amounts due.